-The first part of Ouija Japan is as much a drama about Karen and her mostly bitchy Japanese neighbors as it is a supernatural shocker.
-Constantly, and at times seemingly randomly, switching between English and subtitled Japanese we see her trying to acclimate herself to her new home and try to get along.
-We also see them talking about her, often right in front of her knowing she can’t understand them.
+The first part of Ouija Japan is as much a drama about Karen and her mostly bitchy Japanese neighbours as it is a supernatural shocker.
+Constantly, and at times seemingly randomly, switching between English and subtitled Japanese, we see her trying to acclimate herself to her new home and try to get along.
+We also see them talking about her, often right in front of her, knowing she can’t understand them.

-What makes this worse is whoever they hired to dub in English dialogue for the Japanese housewives sound nothing like the actresses.
-It’s confusing at first, and even after I realized what was going on it still kept pulling me out of the film on the rare occasions Ouija Japan managed to actually pull me in.
+What makes this worse is whoever they hired to dub in English dialogue for the Japanese housewives sounds nothing like the actresses.
+It was confusing at first, and even after I realized what was going on it still kept pulling me out of the film on the rare occasions Ouija Japan managed to actually pull me in.

-Given the overall cheapness of Ouija Japan though, I shouldn’t have expected anything else.
-They don’t even have a prop Kokkuri-san, it’s hand drawn on a piece of paper.
+Given the overall cheapness of Ouija in Japan, though, I shouldn’t have expected anything else.
+They don’t even have a prop Kokkuri-san, it’s hand-drawn on a piece of paper.
 The Fox Deity, who I think is also called Kokkuri-san, is just someone wearing a fox mask.
-Not even a full head rubber mask but a cheap plastic one that covers their face and is held on with an elastic band.
+Not even a full-head rubber mask, but a cheap plastic one that covers their face and is held on with an elastic band.